dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 }
 ```

 Notice the similarity of the String method above with intsToString in Section 3.5.4; bytes.BufferisoftenusedthiswayinStringmethods.
 Thefmtpackagetreatstypeswitha String method specially so that values of complicated types can display themselves in a user- friendly manner.
 Instead of printing the raw representation of the value (a struct in this case), fmt calls the String method.
-The mechanism relies on interfaces and type assertions, which we’ll explain in Chapter 7.
+The mechanism relies on interfaces and type assertions, which we'll explain in Chapter 7.

 We can now demonstrate IntSet in action:
 ```go